madevi431/jango/day2/imagefileuploading.md

     urlpatterns += static(settings.MEDIA_URL, document_root=settings.MEDIA_ROOT)
 ```
 ## Forms
-Now we can add a form so regular users, who wouldn't have access to the admin, can also upload photos.
-That means creating a new page with a template(means html form).We can extend Django's built-in ModelForm also,using forms.
+Now we can add a form so regular users, who wouldn't have access to the admin, can also upload photos.We can extend Django's built-in ModelForm in `forms.py` or we can create our own html form in templates
-Let us proceed using Django's built-in ModelForm.Create a newfile within the app `imageupload/forms.py` and create a class by importing the model that you have created.
+Let us proceed using Django's built-in ModelForm.Create a newfile within the app `imageupload/forms.py` and create a Modelform by importing the model that you have created.

 <img src="images/forms.PNG" />